 You don’t need a million-dollar insurance policy to cover burial expenses.
 A policy with a $25,000 or $50,000 payout is likely to prove sufficient.
 However, there are not many traditional life policies with death benefits in that range.
-So using no medical exam life insurance to cover burial expenses makes sense.
+So using no medical insurance to cover burial expenses makes sense.

 Disadvantages of no medical life insurance